 Workforce Project Managers work closely with businesses to design and present specific training that is needed by the client.
 Training is presented only after extensive collaboration with the client to determine the exact needs of the business and the outcomes expected.
-A typical training scenario is presented that utilizes both lecture and hands-on work that is relevant to the training being conducted.
+A typical training scenario is presented that utilizes both lecture and hands-on work that is relevant to the established goals and objectives of the employer.
 Our training is conducted using personnel from the business requesting training, college personnel from both academic and vocational/ technical areas, and subject area experts from all parts of the country.
 We select the most qualified instructor that we can secure to present the training.
 The length of training varies and is dependent upon the scope.
 Training events are typically highly intense, short duration programs.